 The Scottish island of Handa is home to the UK’s largest population of guillemot, enormous numbers of razorbill and kittiwake with a supporting cast of four other gull species, , shag, puffin, black guillemot and Arctic and great skua.

 The famous sea-stack; Stacc An T’Seabhaig stood tall, whitened by guano of the Razorbills that occupied every ledge and nook.
 I sat on the dry grassy top watching the Puffins and Razorbills swoop and soar.

-I could have lain there for some time, but I had committed to a return time and did not want to cause any concern by being late.
-I set off on a grass path lined with builders’ bags, soon, no doubt to be hard graft laboured into a grit path.
+It was a perfect spot to stretch out, watch the birds and drift off into a peaceful slumber.
+However I had committed to an agreed ‘return time’ and did not want to cause any concern by being late.
+The grass path was lined with builders’ bags, soon, no doubt to be hard graft laboured into a grit path.